 Once you’re in Albany there are some of the state’s best fishing spots.

 Cheynes Beach and Parry’s Beach are classic four-wheel drive destinations where salmon, herring and skipper can be caught any time of year.
 There will be fish between the capes and Hamelin Bay too.

 Full moon fishing in Albany chasing King George Whiting.
 One of the best rock/beach fishing towns in Western Australia.

-Esperance offers fishing experiences for travellers of all skill levels, whether you’re wanting to fish the calm protected waters, take the boat offshore, or head out on a fishing or diving charter.
-For beach fishing catching fishing species such as Herring, Salmon, Flathead and Whiting, head to:
+Esperance offers fishing experiences for travellers of all skill levels, whether you’re wanting to fish in the calm protected waters, take the boat offshore, or head out on a fishing or diving charter.
+Head to one of the best beaches in Esperance to catch species such as Herring, Salmon, Flathead and Whiting, including:

 Vinny (dad) little Diana (daughter) blackjack fishing charter Esperance.

 New to fishing or want to improve your skills?